leanprover/fp-lean/functional-programming-lean/src/getting-to-know/evaluating.md

 will not cause the program to compute a different result.
-This does not mean that Lean cannot be used to write `Hello, world!` to the console, but performing I/O is not a core part of the experience of using Lean in the same way.
+This does not mean that Lean cannot be used to write `Hello, world!` to the console, but performing I/O is not a core part of the experience of using Lean in the same way as other languages.
 Thus, this chapter focuses on how to evaluate expressions interactively with Lean, while the next chapter describes how to write, compile, and run the `Hello, world!` program.